brymartinez/events-api/README.md

 ```

 ## Considerations
+ - This is my very first attempt at creating an API using Laravel.
+I have no prior knowledge of PHP aside from reading Wordpress files.
  - `Carbon` takes care of the monthly/weekly problem.
- - No unit tests were created.
+ - No unit tests were created as it would take a lot of time.